 The CTS team designed the layout and graphic design elements, secured assets, and copyedited the 40-page application on behalf of the state agency.
-Creative Director Dawn Dais, marketing content writer Patrick Groves, and digital marketing specialist Kevin Olson worked in tandem on various application pieces.
+Creative Director Dawn Dais, marketing content writer Patrick Groves, and user experience specialist Kevin Olson worked in tandem on various application pieces.

 “We had a small team of very talented people assisting DWR in putting this report together during May of last year.
 We consistently strive for the best outcomes for our clients, and we’re pleased to have helped them achieve the Prospector Recipient recognition.”